odoo/documentation/odoo_sh/getting_started/branches.rst

 Similar to staging branches, the emails are not sent: They are intercepted by the mailcatcher.

-The databases created for development branches are meant to live at least three days.
+The databases created for development branches are meant to live around three days.
 After that, they can be garbage collected automatically.

 .. _odoosh-gettingstarted-branches-mergingbranches: